 RC samples were collected on 2 m intervals at the drill using a cyclone.
 In certain areas where water was a problem, a rotary wet splitter was used.
-The entire sample is riffle split into quarters, where one quarter is bagged for sample analysis, one quarter (at roughly every 20 samples) is bagged as a field duplicate, and the remaining is sent for storage at Carrizalillo.
+The entire sample is riffle split into quarters, where one quarter is bagged for sample analysis, one quarter (at roughly every 20 samples) is bagged as a field duplicate, and the remaining is sent for storage at the Carrizalillo base camp facility.
 The quarter split for assay analysis is weighed, identified, and recorded prior to being sent for analysis.